PinYuanChen/pinyuan.github.io/_posts/2023-01-24-property-wrapper-userdefaults.md

     }
 }
 ```
-By changing the `wrappedValue` and the `defaultValue` into optionals, we can get `nil` when there is nothing inside.
-Inside the `wrappedValue`'s setter, we use `switch` to check if the newValue is equal to `nil`, and if so, we remove the object.
+By changing the `wrappedValue` and the `defaultValue` into optionals, we can get `nil` when there is nothing stored in UserDefaults.
+Inside the `wrappedValue`'s setter, we use a `switch` statement to check if the `newValue` is equal to `nil`, and if it is, we remove the object from UserDefaults.
 And since we assign `nil` to default value at initialization, we don't have to give a default value anymore when initializing the property.

 ```swift